 Action:

-The parent’s lawyer should counsel the parent on the importance of maintaining regular contact with the child while incarcerated.
-The lawyer should assist in developing a plan for communication and visitation by obtaining necessary court orders and working with the caseworker as well as the correctional facility’s social worker.
+The parent’s lawyer should counsel the parent client on the importance of maintaining regular contact with the child while incarcerated.
+The parent’s lawyer should assist in developing a plan for communication and visitation by obtaining necessary court orders and working with the caseworker as well as the correctional facility’s social worker.

 Action:

-The lawyer for an incarcerated parent may need to visit the parent in the jail or prison or engage in more extensive phone or mail contact than with other clients.
-The lawyer should be aware of the challenges to having a confidential conversation with the parent client and must attempt to obtain a confidential setting for meetings with the client.
+The parent’s lawyer for an incarcerated parent client may need to visit the parent client in the jail or prison or engage in more extensive phone or mail contact than with other clients.
+The parent’s lawyer should be aware of the challenges to having a confidential conversation with the parent client and must attempt to obtain a confidential setting for meetings with the parent client.

 Action:

-If the parent wants to be transported to court for a hearing, the lawyer should move the court for a transport order to do so.
-If the parent does not want to be present, or if having the parent present is not possible, the lawyer should explore what other means are available to have the parent participate, such as by telephone or video conference.
-The lawyer should obtain the necessary court order and make the necessary arrangements for the parent to participate in the hearing.
+If the parent client wants to be transported to court for a hearing, the parent’s lawyer should move the court for a transport order to do so.
+If the parent client does not want to be present, or if having the parent client present is not possible, the parent’s lawyer should explore what other means are available to have the parent client participate, such as by telephone or video conference.
+The parent’s lawyer should obtain the necessary court order and make the necessary arrangements for the parent client to participate in the hearing.

 Action: